Fill out a public records request with the University of Nevada, Reno, and you may be in for sticker shock.

 An agency may not charge staff time for complying with a public records request.

-I notified Wright of the 2013 changes, which had not been reflected on UNR’s public records webpage, nor its public records request form, despite NSHE institutions adopting in 2014 a public records policy that appears more in line with the Nevada Public Records Act.
+I notified Wright of the 2013 changes, which had not been reflected on UNR’s public records webpage, nor on its public records request form, despite NSHE institutions adopting in 2014 a public records policy that appears more in line with the Nevada Public Records Act.

 Never mind, he said, as the fees would still be high as UNR would be charging up to $.50 per page.
 Moreover, he wrote: